curityio/mcp-authorization-secured-api/README.md

 ![MCP Flow](images/mcp-flow.png)

 The [phantom token plugin](https://github.com/curityio/nginx-lua-phantom-token-plugin) secures connections to the MCP server by requiring a valid opaque access token.\
-APIs requires a different JWT access token to implement their authorization.
+APIs require a different JWT access token to implement their authorization.

 ## Backend Endpoints